-In accounting, amortization refers to the practice of spreading out the expense of an asset over a period of time that typically coincides with the asset’s useful life.
+In accounting, amortization refers to the practice of spreading out the expense of an asset over a period of time that typically coincides with the principle asset’s useful life.
 Amortizing an expense is useful in determining the true benefit of a large expense as it generates revenue over time.
 The amounts of each increment of a spread-out expense as reported on a company’s financials define amortization expenses.
 Amortization practices reflect a more accurate cost of doing business in a company’s financial reporting, as the benefits of an initial expense may continue long after the initial report of that expense.

 What is the difference between depreciation and amortization?